← All Stories

 In 1970 the community of Nameless was awarded a Texas Historical Survey Marker that was erected on the school property.

 In 2009, the Nameless/Fairview Cemetery Association was formed to help preserve and upkeep the old cemetery.
-Membership is $20.00 a year and open to anyone who wishes to join.
 There are approximately 169 burials there with at least 35 of these unmarked.
 The earliest known grave site was in 1882.

 The association has an Annual Cemetery Meeting the first Saturday of every October and Clean-Up Days the last Saturday of March and September each year.